 Interview with ZID Theatre

-Karolina Spaic is the founder and artistic director of the ZID Theater in Amsterdam.
+Karolina Spaic is the founder and artistic director of ZID Theater in Amsterdam.
 Since 2016, ZID has been producing the international, multidisciplinary ExploreZ Festival.
-At this year’s sixth edition, the ZID Theater will present two new productions, No Fear and Re – Dreams.
-We spoke with Spaic, who revealed the details of the performances, what it means to collaborate on the European FATE project for their theater and artists who are immigrants, and what their experiences are with other project partners from different countries.
+At this year’s seventh edition, the ZID Theater will present two new productions, NO FEAR and Re-Dreams.
+We spoke with Spaic, who revealed the details of the performances, what it means to collaborate on the European FATE project for their theatre and artists, who are immigrants, and what their experiences are with other project partners from different countries.

 - 1. You founded the ZID Theater 30 years ago.
 What did you want to achieve then?

 While studying theater school in Utrecht, I was already busy with various projects that I called ZID Theater.
 After I finished school, the decision was made to start an official Stichting, move to Amsterdam, and start a company.
 It was back in 1991 and 1992.
 Our first performance was called Dreams.
 In this performance, I met Sebo Bakker, my partner, and later husband.
 We’ve been working together ever since.
 What we wanted to achieve was to do something different from the usual, traditional theater as a young generation of artists.
 We wanted to approach the public and people in different ways and work differently with actors as co-creators.
 We desired to make a theater with a universal meaning that can travel the world.

 - 2. This is the 7th edition of the ExploreZ festival.
 Five different theater companies from five different countries with a theme of ‘Roots and Future’ are participating.
 Can you tell us more about that?